 VISITOR’S CENTER AND TRAIL

-The Constitution Marsh Visitor Center will be closed for the season beginning November 1st, 2022.
-The Constitution Marsh Audubon Center and Sanctuary trails will continue to be open daily from sunrise to sunset, weather permitting.
+The Constitution Marsh Visitor Center is open Friday through Monday from 9 am to 4 pm.
+The Constitution Marsh Audubon Center and Sanctuary trails continue to be open daily from sunrise to sunset, weather permitting.
 The public is welcome to visit the Marsh and walk the trail as space allows.
-Those still interested in visiting our center may call us at 845-265-2601 to make an appointment to come into the building.

 Due to our programming and conservation research, please contact us ahead of time if you plan on having a large, unguided, group visit, or would like to visit outside of our normal hours.
 This will ensure an enjoyable visit for everyone.